Uber orders 24,000 Volvo XC90s for driverless fleet

 Uber’s new fleet of XC90s will go further than the existing test vehicles, in that they will incorporate redundant systems for braking and steering that will allow them to operate without a human safety driver on board.
 The 24,000 vehicle model is also subject to change, depending on Uber’s needs.
 Uber also paints the right to order vehicles from other OEMs to help contribute to its fleet as part of the deal.

-Driverless rival Waymo, Alphabet’s autonomous vehicle unit, recently announced plans to launch its own self-driving ride hailing service open to consumers toon, which might be part of the impetus behind Uber accelerating its own plans.
+Driverless rival Waymo, Alphabet’s autonomous vehicle unit, recently announced plans to launch its own self-driving ride hailing service open to consumers soon, which might be part of the impetus behind Uber accelerating its own plans.
 Still, no timeline has been given from either company for when everyday users might be able to access the services in a non-testing capacity.

 0